Principia-Turtle/Archive/content/index.md

 To navigate the archive, expand the graph view.
 You can view this way easily which nodes are related, the most important nodes will have the highest number of connections to them.

-Here we try to share actual knowledge based on tested facts and mathematics, which everyone can try themselves.
-Simply saying something is meta and not showing data is not theorycrafting, it is a statement one follows blindly.
-Usually figuring out how things work lead us to the same mainstream conclusion/meta, but sometimes not, or give us a new perspective.
+We do not state, that something is meta, we simply follow the math to tell us the answers.
+Following the path leads us usually to the same mainstream conclusion/meta, but sometimes not, or give us a new perspective.

+Also we do not say this is only way to play the game, maybe the class / spec combination is super fun for you, then go for it.

 We believe knowledge should be always free to access.
 But a lot of our time we have dedicated to theorycrafting instead of gold farming.
 We will be happy if you send an in-game-mail tip to the authors of the nodes you found useful.
 It is our way of farming.